 Furthermore, the US can utilize its influence within international regulatory bodies to advocate for greater transparency in foreign direct investment and stricter environmental standards.
 By exposing non-compliant practices and rallying international support behind these issues, the US can pressure Chinese companies to adhere to higher global standards, thus leveling the playing field for all competitors.

-Finally, it is important for the US government to encourage private sector leadership in African mining.
-By offering tax incentives, risk mitigation tools, and regulatory support, the government can incentivize American companies to expand their investments in the region.
-This increased engagement from the private sector would provide host countries with more alternatives, sifting away the overreliance on Chinese investments and fostering a more balanced economic relationship.
+Finally, the US government needs to encourage private sector leadership in African mining.
+By offering tax incentives, risk-mitigation tools, and regulatory support, the government can encourage US companies to increase their investments in the region.
+This increased engagement from the private sector would provide host countries with more alternatives, reducing their overreliance on Chinese investments and fostering a more balanced economic relationship.

-China’s grip on African minerals is the result of a multifaceted strategy combining direct ownership, long-term contracts, infrastructure development, financial influence, vertical integration, and market knowledge.
+China’s control over African minerals is the result of a multifaceted strategy that combines direct ownership, long-term contracts, infrastructure development, financial influence, vertical integration, and market knowledge.
 While its total share of African mine production remains relatively modest, China has established dominant positions in critical minerals such as cobalt and copper.
 However, the United States can fight back by strengthening its diplomatic, financial, and technological engagement in the region.
-Through a combination of multilateral alliances, alternative financing, technology transfer, improved trade policies, and strategic regulatory frameworks, the US can help ensure that African nations benefit from a competitive and balanced global mining landscape.
+Through multilateral alliances, alternative financing, technology transfer, improved trade policies, and strategic regulatory frameworks, the US can help ensure that African nations benefit from a competitive and balanced global mining landscape.